PowerOffice/go-api/Documentation/Details/Authentication.md

 # Prerequisites

-Before your integration component can be authorized to perform API calls, you must first [register as a developer](Registration) to obtain a *developer key*.
+Before your integration component can be authorized to perform API calls, you must first [register as a developer](Registration.md) to obtain an *application key*.

 # The authorization process